Secret Wars (2015 comic book): Issue five

 After Sheriff Strange's funeral, God Emperor Doom enters a realm located below the Doctor Strange statue and talks to the real Molecule Man, who lives there.
 It is explained that the Beyonders were the originators of reality, but eventually became harbingers of destruction.
 The Molecule Man was unique across the multiverse: a being whose presence in each reality represented a sliver of a single inter-dimensional entity.
 The Beyonders would initiate the end of a particular reality by detonating that reality's Molecule Man.
 God Emperor Doom, Sheriff Strange, and the Earth-616 Molecule Man had gathered Molecule Men from across the multiverse and combined them into a bomb, which they directed towards the unsuspecting Beyonders.
 The detonation killed the Beyonders and allowed the Earth-616 Molecule Man to absorb their power and channel it to God Emperor Doom, who in turn created Battleworld.

 Valeria's Justice Division of the Future Foundation prepares to hunt down the Earth-616 heroes and also the Cabal.
-Thor appears in Doomgard where the Thor Corps are located, Black Panther and Namor appear in Egyptia, Captain Marvel in Bar Sinister, and the Black Swan in Doomstadt.
+Thor appears in Doomgard where the Thor Corps are located, Black Panther and Namor appear in Egyptia, Captain Marvel in Bar Sinister, and Black Swan in Doomstadt.
 At the end of the issue, Thanos appears at the base of the Shield.

 Issue six

 Three weeks later, Battleworld is in disarray with several kingdoms in open rebellion.
 Someone called "the Prophet" has formed an army against God Emperor Doom, and has toppled the upper and lower kingdoms of Egyptia.
 God Emperor Doom orders his most loyal Barons (Mister Sinister, Maestro, Apocalypse, and Madelyne Pryor) to deal with the threat of the Prophet.
-Of the other Cabal members, only Proxima Midnight and Corvus Glaive have been captured, while the Black Swan offers help to God Emperor Doom.
+Of the other Cabal members, only Proxima Midnight and Corvus Glaive have been captured, while Black Swan offers help to God Emperor Doom.
 The Foundation find the source of God Emperor Doom's power and inform Valeria, who has become suspicious of her father.

 Mister Fantastic and the Maker team up to find the source of God Emperor Doom's power, and send Spider-Man and Miles to infiltrate Castle Doom.
 The Spider-Men meet Valeria, who chooses not to go with them.
 Valeria demands to know who killed Sheriff Strange and Peter confirms Valeria's suspicions that no one from the raft was responsible.
 After entering a trapdoor under the Molecule Man's statue, the Spider-Men are confronted by the real Molecule Man.
 Meanwhile, Namor and Black Panther arrive at the Isle of Agamotto.
 Using the Key of Agamotto given to them by Sheriff Strange, they are given access to powerful items Sheriff Strange had collected over the years including the Siege Courageous and an Infinity Gauntlet that works only in Doomstadt.

 Thanos, who had been captured by the Hel-Rangers, talks to the sentient structure that forms the Shield (a giant alternate version of Ben Grimm), and convinces him to reject God Emperor Doom and rise, causing the Shield to fall down.